6/14/2020

 Gerard Cassidy

-Very good.
-Thank you.
-And then as a follow up, shifting over to the consumer side in the slides, once again, you gave us the relief efforts that you're making some of your customers or forbearance, I guess you could call it, credit cards, mortgage, et cetera.
-It's a two part question.
-Is there any way of you, city group, finding out what percentage of those customers are unemployed but receiving enhanced unemployment benefits so that the delinquencies across in your portfolios as well as your peers are quite low?
-And part of the reason possibly is due to the unemployment benefits being so beneficial to the people that are unemployed.
+Very good, thank you.
+And then as a follow up, shifting over to the consumer side in the slides, once again, you gave us, you know, the relief efforts that you're making some of your customers or forbearance, I guess you could call it in credit cards, mortgage, etc. It's a two-part question.
+Is there any way of you, Citigroup, finding out what percentage of those customers are unemployed but receiving enhanced unemployment benefits so that the delinquencies across your portfolios as well as your peers are quite low and part of the reason possibly is due to the unemployment benefits being so beneficial to the people that are unemployed.
 Is there any way of carving out the higher risk components of these forbearance areas where they could end up turning into charge drops later in the year or next year?

 speaker